Skip to main content

 GoodBarber's practical lane is narrow:

-GoodBarber's iOS App Store submission-management figure to use in budgeting is $450, covering the initial submission plus 3 updates.
+GoodBarber's iOS App Store submission-management option costs $450 and covers the initial submission plus 3 updates.

 Pricing and store costs